Educational Reboots and Research Bans

 "Avoid bans on research.
 Various groups of different political persuasions want to ban some aspect of genetic research.
 I agree that certain research ought not to be pursued, at least not now.
 But as a practical matter, I oppose bans on research and technology.

 "Bans can't be enforced.
 I don't know why we have not learned this lesson.
 From Prohibition to the war on drugs, we repeatedly indulge the fantasy that behavior can be banned.
 Invariably we fail.
-And in a global economy, bans take on other meanings: even if you stop research in one country, it still goes on in Shanghai.
-So what have you accomplished?
+And in a global economy, bans take on other meanings: even if you stop research in one country, it still goes on in

 "Of course, hope springs eternal, and fantasies never die: various groups imagine they can negotiate a global ban on certain research.
 But to the best of my knowledge, there has never been a successful global ban on anything.
 Genetic research is unlikely to be the first."
 (Next, 422)